alabou/bcp-007-01/docs/Overview.md

 ### Senders

-NDI Senders do not utilize SDP to describe the flow; therefore senders SHALL NOT specify the  `manifest_href` parameter.
+NDI Senders do not utilize SDP to describe the flow; therefore senders MUST NOT specify the  `manifest_href` parameter.

-For NDI, the transport SHALL be specified:
+For NDI, the transport MUST be specified:

         transport: `urn:x-nmos:transport:ndi`